Academic transcript

 Grade Point Average (GPA)

-Your grade point average (GPA) is the average of the final grades you have achieved, taking into account topic unit values.
+Your grade point average (GPA) is the average of the final topic grades you have achieved, taking into account topic unit values.

 Higher Education Contribution Scheme - Higher Education Loan Program (HECS-HELP)